-ITEMS TO BRING: Pack a flashlight or headlamp, water bottle, alarm clock, and daypack.
-Your leader will have a spotting scope, but if you have one and wish to bring it, please feel free to do so.
-If you have battery operated equipment that need recharging, we recommend that you bring a travel kit with a converter as well as the full range of plug adaptors.
+Also bring a flashlight or headlamp, water bottle and alarm clock.
+If you have battery operated equipment that needs recharging, we recommend that you bring a travel kit with a converter as well as the full range of plug adaptors.
 A supply of resealable plastic storage bags can be very handy for storing food items from the breakfast buffets, to be used as mid-morning snacks on the trails.